 Message from the

-The Ph.D. in Rural Health Sciences Program is specifically designed to equip graduates with the skills and knowledge needed for research careers focused on improving the health of rural areas, where approximately 20% of Americans live, using multidisciplinary methods.
-Our program is unique in that it focuses on the major issues facing rural areas and populations and ways and techniques to possibly address these issues given the economic and social realities of various situations.
+The Ph.D. in Rural Health Sciences Program is specifically designed to equip graduates with the skills and knowledge needed for research careers centered around improving the health of rural areas.
+With approximately 20% of Americans residing in these regions, our program adopts a multidisciplinary approach to address the major issues faced by rural populations.
+We strive to find ways and techniques that consider the economic and social realities of different situations.

-Our class sizes are small, our faculty have diverse backgrounds, and our emphasis is on trying to provide hands-on experiences for students to supplement and complement our research-based focus.
-We encourage critical and creative thinking and believe in the scientific method and an open marketplace of ideas.
-We want our students to make a difference.
+One of the things that sets our program apart is our small class sizes and diverse faculty backgrounds.
+We believe in providing hands-on experiences for our students to complement our research-based focus.
+We actively encourage critical and creative thinking, and we firmly believe in the scientific method and fostering an open marketplace of ideas.
+We want our students to make a real difference in the world.

-We invite you to join us in making a difference in rural Georgia.
-Please explore our full program website to learn more details about our program, and do not hesitate to reach out to us if you have any questions.
+We warmly invite you to join us in making a positive impact in rural communities.
+Take some time to explore our comprehensive program website for more detailed information, and please don’t hesitate to reach out to us if you have any questions.
 We are here to help and support you every step of the way!